GoogleCloudPlatform/container-engine-accelerators/kubeflow/README.md

 [Minikube](https://github.com/kubernetes/minikube) is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single- node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.
-The below steps apply to a minikube cluster - the latest version as of writing this documetation is 0.23.0.
+The below steps apply to a minikube cluster - the latest version as of writing this documentation is 0.23.0.
 You must also have kubectl configured to access minikube.

 ### Google Kubernetes Engine